UBC-STAT/stat-406/project.md

 * As part of the final submission we will also do a peer evaluation.
 Hopefully, everyone will contribute.
 However, in the case that there are issues, we reserve the right to lower your (individual) score.
 As the term goes on, please reach out to us if there are issues (people not adhering to the contract).
 Note also, we have a full commit record and can see who is responsible for what components.
 Poor team performance will not be tolerated and groups with challenges may be split up at our discretion.

+## Don't do this

+While searching for interesting data to use for Module 5, I came across this analysis: https://towardsdatascience.com/machine-learning-on-the-rocks-f49f75219c02

+This has the hallmarks of something that could be interesting (a fun data set, organized nicely along the lines above, good formatting, appropriate length).
+But the statistical analysis is not very good at all.
+There is too much story telling (first we make a data frame then we look at box plots).
+But especially, it makes empty claims.
+For example:
+> Clustering reveals a clearer indication of what whiskey types foster the rating (and sales, as well).
+See how the new Clusters distinguish themselves, as compared to the categories of previous analysis.

+There's no discussion as to **how** it does this.
+Nor does it really appear to be true in the figures.

+Avoid this type of mealy-mouthed analysis.
+It will not result in good marks.